mmaaartin/kafka-rt-pipeline-steaming-app/README.md

 ![alt text](https://github.com/mmaaartin/checkout-kafka/blob/main/images/architecture.png "Architecture")

-**Note: You can find data files with sample few records left there to review the file structure.**
+**Note: You can find data output files with sample few records left there to review the file structure.**

 ## To run the project